JanusGraph/janusgraph-dotnet/BUILDING.md

 git push origin v0.1.0
 ```

-This will trigger a deployment via Github Actions after the usual build has completed
+This will trigger a deployment via GitHub Actions after the usual build has completed
 successfully.
 The version number used for the tag should correspond to the version in the
 `.csproj` file as that version is used for the NuGet package.